randomm/whoami/README.md

 I am also a trained people manager, have sat in the leadership teams of three companies, been the chairperson of a housing co-operative, taken part in multiple social innovation events as a mentor & judge.

-What am I best at?
-Probably always the latest role I've had.
-Now its a startup CTO, so I have current experience from a wide variety of things ranging from a/b testing through content creation to designing technical infrastructures that scale to millions of users.

 In my work I usually try to go in people first.
 I try to avoid falling too much in love with the tech, as that tends to blindsight people ("No, you don't necessarily need an app for that", I sometimes find myself saying at hackathons), try to understand the problem before you choose your tools.

 ## what motivates me?

+I like to work with challenging problems, nowadays more from a data science angle.
 I like to make a difference.
 Who doesn't?

 I have been very fortunate in the last few years.
 In terms of social innovation I have been able to dabble in that in Kosovo (Science for Change project), doing as small stint for Unicef (software for Syrian refugees aid management), then hitting the jackpot and becoming Fuzu's CTO (www.fuzu.com).
 In terms of other, but equally interesting work, I was lucky enough be able to lead teams to build two startups in my role prior to Fuzu (Trip Republic & Vino Nostrum).